 Academy of Villains: Altered States

 The Academy of Villains show returns this year with an epic experiment of mind and body.
 Man’s true nature is dragged out into the dark, gothic streets of anarchy.
-This all-new performance features a killer mix of theatrics and dance.
+This all-new performance features a killer mix of theatrics and dance, including an aerial performer and a mind-blowing contortionist that you just can't look away from.
+Catch the show at 8 p.m., 9 p.m., 10:30 p.m. or 11:45 p.m.

 Halloween Marathon of Mayhem

-A brand-new show will be providing spooks and scares at this year's event!
-The lagoon will light up with iconic scenes from Stranger Things, Ghostbusters, Universal Monsters and Killer Klowns from Outer Space.
-It promises to feature plenty of special effects.
-Shows will take place at 10 p.m., 11 p.m. and 12 a.m. each night.
+A brand-new show is providing spooks and scares at this year's event!
+The lagoon lights up with iconic scenes from Stranger Things, Ghostbusters, Universal Monsters and Killer Klowns from Outer Space, with water effects, lasers and projections.
+Shows take place at 10 p.m., 11 p.m. and 12 a.m. each night, and it's only 10 minutes long.
+If you're in the area and it's close to showtime, it's worth checking out.
+But don't stress over it if you need hit more haunted houses!

 Halloween Horror Nights Orlando Food and Beverages

-Universal really brought the heat last year when it came to HHN-themed treats and snacks.
+Universal really brought the heat this year when it comes to HHN-themed treats and snacks.

 I was especially impressed by the beer selection at the special event drink booths.
 With quite a few craft beers on tap, the Pumpkinhead Ale was my favorite.
 This was the perfect Halloween Horror Nights beverage for me and perhaps for many other Daddy frogs out there!